-In the latest issue of 20, we’ve saluted accounting firms that have shown a forward looking attitude to the evolving world of work, check out our shortlist of best non-profit/ public sector firms below.
+In the latest issue of 20, we’ve saluted accounting firms that have shown a forward looking attitude to the evolving world of work, check out our Launch list of best public sector firms below.

 1. Newydd Housing Association

 Welsh housing association that offers affordable homes for rent and sale to people in need.
 A ‘door’s-always-open’ approach to leadership, outstanding training schemes, plus a commitment to looking after the posture and lumbar-related issues of its staff.

 Llongyfarchiadau!
 (That’s ‘congratulations’ in Welsh) Elizabeth Lendering, finance and resources director, says: “Thank you!
 We’re overjoyed to win this award.
 I’m also very happy – I became an AAT member back in 1978.”

 What differentiates Newydd from other firms?

 ELIZABETH: Our openness.
 There’s no manager behind a closed door.
 Everything is open-plan, and people feel they’re listened to.
 On induction, everybody has a meeting with our chief executive, and we have monthly staff meetings.